Last updated: December 1, 2022

 Best practice: Removing unwanted files

 One way to effectively manage your files is to remove unwanted files at the end of your job.
-You can do this by adding additional commands below your simulation command.
+You can do this by adding additional commands below your Simulation is experimentation, testing scenarios, and making...
+More command.

 You can also use the wildcard * to match any character and delete multiple files in one command.